athowes/multi-agyw/README.md

 # multi-agyw

-Code for the project *A multinomial spatio-temporal model for sexual risk behaviour in adolescent girls and young women*.
+Code for the manuscript Howes *et al.* "A multinomial spatio-temporal model for sexual risk behaviour in adolescent girls and young women" (in preparation).

-This repository is an [`orderly`](https://github.com/vimc/orderly) project, with directories:
+New HIV infections are disproportionately common in adolescence girls and young women.
+Accelerating provision of HIV prevention programming in this key population is a top priority, but funding is insufficient to reach everyone ([HIV Prevention Coalition, 2020](https://hivpreventioncoalition.unaids.org/wp-content/uploads/2020/06/Decision-making-aide-AGYW-investment-Version-March-2020-Final.pdf)).
+Small-area estimation of risk group population sizes enables prioritisation of services to those at greatest risk.

+We fit multinomial logistic regressions to priority countries using the package [`R-INLA`](https://www.r-inla.org/).
+To enable inference the INLA latent Gaussian framework, each model is reformulated as an equivalent Poisson log linear model using the Poisson-Multinomial transformation [(Baker, 1994)](https://www.jstor.org/stable/2348134?seq=1#metadata_info_tab_contents).

+## `orderly`

+We use the [`orderly`](https://github.com/vimc/orderly) package to simplify the process of doing reproducible research.
+The directories of this repository are:

 * `src`: containing all reports
 * `archive`: containing versioned results of running your report
 * `global`: containing global data
 * `data`: copies of data used in the reports
 * `tutorials`: miscellaneous code used to study models etc.

-## R packages

-Note that this repository requires a particular branch of the `naomi.utils` package, which can be installed from Github via:

-`devtools::install_github("athowes/naomi.utils", ref = "sexbehav-vars-adam")`

-## How to run and commit reports

 After installing [`orderly`](https://github.com/vimc/orderly) (from either CRAN or Github) a report, let's say called `example`, may be run by: